bakhtos/GoogleAudioSetReformatted/README.md

-I encountered some problems due to the fact that [Weak](https://research.google.com/audioset/download.html) [1] and [Strong](https://research.google.com/audioset/download_strong.html) [2] versions of the dataset using different csv formatting for the data, and that also labels used in the two dataset [are different](https://github.com/audioset/ontology/issues/9) and also presented in files with different formatting.
+I encountered some problems due to the fact that [Weak](https://research.google.com/audioset/download.html) [1] and [Strong](https://research.google.com/audioset/download_strong.html) [2] versions of the dataset use different csv formatting for the data, and that also labels used in the two datasets [are different](https://github.com/audioset/ontology/issues/9) and also presented in files with different formatting.

 This repository aims to unify the formats of the datasets so that it is possible